Walnut Plank Style

 Maple Plank Style

 Most of our raw materials are delivered to us in plain sawn stock, as that is how most woods are milled at the sawmill.
-Some wood species, such as Mahogany and White Oak, can also be purchased in a Quarter Sawn variety.
-Below is a description of the two different cuts of wood.
+Some wood species, such as mahogany and white oak, can also be purchased in a quarter sawn or rift sawn variety.
+Below is a description of the three different cuts of wood.

 Plain Sawn (pictured at right)